mbithuka-00/alx-higher_level_programming/0x03-python-data_structures/README.md

-this is my readme for the list and tuples task in  higher level programming
+this is my readme file for the data dtructures in python